blondie7575/WeeGUI/Documentation.md

 	10  PRINT  CHR$ (4)"BRUN WEEGUI"

 That's it!
-WeeGUI will load itself at address $7E00 of main memory, just below ProDOS.
+WeeGUI will load itself into memory and it's ready for use.

 ####Assembly Language